Skip to content

-- Plan your schedule far ahead so as to work in the externship with the least conflict with other desired courses.
-It helps to map out your ideas for a externship/clinical as you complete your first year at King Hall.
-Thinking ahead to see what semesters you want to participate in the program can assist your planning.
+- Plan your schedule far ahead so as to accommodate prerequisite requirements and avoid schedule conflicts with your desired courses.
+It can be helpful to map out your ideas and prospective timing for an externship or clinic as you complete your first year at King Hall.

-- Think about your goals for the externship.
+- Think about your educational and professional goals for the externship.

 - If possible, observe in advance the working conditions of the placement.

-- If possible, arrange for an advance interview with the person who will supervise you at the placement.
-Communicate your goals to the supervisor, ask for a statement of the placement's expectations of you, and attempt to arrive at some mutual agreement as to your duties.
+- If possible, arrange for an advance interview with your externship supervisor.
+Communicate your educational goals to the supervisor, ask for a statement of the placement's expectations of you, and develop a mutual agreement regarding your duties and responsibilities.

-- Certain placements, especially in the Criminal Justice, will not permit students to work until a background check has been completed.
+- Certain placements - most frequently Criminal Justice placements - will not permit students to work until a background check has been completed.
 This process can take several weeks, and you should plan ahead to factor this into your application process and prospective working dates.

 - Schedule your time in at least four-hour blocks at the placement.